 To change font size select "View" / "Text Size" / your choice.
 Toggle "F11" for full screen.
 To ensure the latest version click on "Refresh".
-Bottom of page
+To bottom of the page.

 |